Stratio/Decision/README.md

 StratiosStreamingCommons
 ========================

-Commons library created to share common configuration and properties between StratioBus and StratioStreaming
+Commons library created to share common configuration and properties between StratioStreamingAPI and StratioStreaming